GARMENT CARE TIPS

 - Dry it flat or on a hanger to maintain its original shape.
 Avoid the clothes dryer which damage clothes faster.

-- Iron it with a soft iron.
+- Iron it softly with a delicate temperature.

-With each task its stain remover
+With each stain its stain remover

 - that you act quickly